Stackdriver/agent-packaging/README.md

 * `master`

-  We use this branch to build the `6.X.X` agent DEB and RPM packages for the Cloud Rapture repos.
+  We use this branch to build the `6.X.X` agent DEB and RPM packages for the Google Cloud packaging repository repos.

 * `stackdriver-agent-5.5.2`

-  We use this branch to build the `5.2.2-X` agent DEB and RPM packages for the Cloud Rapture repos.
+  We use this branch to build the `5.2.2-X` agent DEB and RPM packages for the Google Cloud packaging repository repos.

 * `legacy-agent-rpm`